mun1bxD/PortSwigger-Labs/Http-request-smuggling-attack/Practitioner-Labs.md

 **Step5:**

-We make this lab like TE.CL because we use 2 header one with original vlaue chunked and second with any other.
+We make this lab like TE.CL because we use 2 header one with original value chunked and second with any other.
 And send request.
-The front end will execpt transfer encoding and the backend is now shift to content length because of not under standing helloword value as in figure.
+The front end will except transfer encoding and the backend is now shift to content length because of not under standing helloworld value as in figure.
 This may to due to different proxy server or different version of proxy server.

 <img src="images/image1.png" alt="third" width="500">